Quick Links

 What Causes Tennis Elbow?

 Tennis elbow is most common people between 30 and 50 years old.
-Outside of athletics, the most common cause of tennis elbow is overuse of the elbow in activities like commercial painting, mechanic work, meat cutting, or plumbing.
-Tennis elbow can also be caused by injury or trauma.
+Outside of athletics, people who are most likely to develop tennis elbow are people frequently involved in activities like commercial painting, mechanic work, meat cutting, or plumbing.
+Elbow injuries or trauma can also result in damage to the elbow joint or tendons.
 In this case, swelling can degenerate the tendon and make the elbow more susceptible to further injury.

 What Treatment Options Are Available for Tennis Elbow?